 Our clinic is equipped with onsite x-rays and labs.
 When you come to our walk-in clinic, you can expect to receive compassionate care that includes evaluation, testing, and treatment, all in one place.
 For fast and affordable flu testing and treatment, walk-in today.

-CHECK-IN ONLINE TO BE SEEN WITHIN MINUTES
+BOOK AN APPOINTMENT TO BE SEEN WITHIN MINUTES